 Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a compensation committee of the board of directors.
 Under the NYSE American listing standards and applicable SEC rules, we are required to have at least two members of the compensation committee, all of whom must be independent.
-The Chair of our compensation committee will initially be Carol O'Donnell, and the other members will be determined upon seating of the board.
+The Chair of our compensation committee will initially be Carol O'Donnell and, the other member will be Hankil Yoon.
 Our board of directors will confirm that all of our compensation committee members are independent under the NYSE American listing standards and applicable SEC rules.